Diana-Cl/Diana-Cl/docs/en/topics/iran-core.md

 ## Setting up DoH in Intra

-Now that you’ve found the best DNS for your connection (using Mansour’s tester), it’s time to add it into the **Intra** app.
+Now that you’ve found the best DNS for your connection (using Darkness’s tester), it’s time to add it into the **Intra** app.

 ### Steps:
 1. Open **Intra** and tap the settings icon (top-left).